csaben/website/src/posts/2023-19-23-structure-function-papers.md

 * if you are skimming this I highly recommend taking a look at figures (1a) and (1b) to get a better idea of the difference between a connectivity diagram (1a) and a connectome (1b)
 * connectome is organized in a signal flow view which reflects dominant information flow, from sensory neurons (top) -> interneurons (middle) -> motor neurons (bottom)

-Additional connections are created by the widespread electrical synapses, mediated by direct cytoplasmic communication through gap junctions, through which current flows depending on the voltages of the coupled neurons.
-In the STG circuit, there are many instances of neurons that are connected by electrical synapses as well as by chemical inhibitory synapses[^complicated]
+[^complicated]: Additional connections are created by the widespread electrical synapses, mediated by direct cytoplasmic communication through gap junctions, through which current flows depending on the voltages of the coupled neurons.
+In the STG circuit, there are many instances of neurons that are connected by electrical synapses as well as by chemical inhibitory synapses